 But no one should settle for anything less than they deserve after being injured because of someone else’s poor judgment.
 The tips below are meant to provide guidance for dealing with an insurance company.
 And of course, it pays to have a trusted personal injury lawyer in your corner to help you navigate the nuances of the courtroom.

-Have a Settlement in Mind
+Have A Settlement In Mind

 You know your desired claim that you initially stipulated in your demand letter, but also decide on a minimum settlement you’d be willing to accept once you’ve started the negotiation process.
 Tell only your personal injury lawyer so that they can help negotiate your settlement to reach at least that minimum.
 Your insurance adjuster will likely continue trying to weaken your claim, so it’s difficult to stay objective and negotiate on your own behalf.
 Keep your lowest acceptable settlement in the back of your mind and don’t quit until you’ve reached it.

-When Hurt in a Car Accident, Don’t Accept the First Offer
+Don’t Accept The First Offer

 The insurance adjuster’s first offer is likely a negotiation tactic, just like ones you may be using.
 They might give you an exceptionally low first number to see if you’d be willing to bite.
 But keep coming back with counteroffers; it will show that, though you are willing to compromise, you are unwilling to accept a much too low offer, and they will be forced to offer you more compensation.

-Request a Justification from the Adjuster
+Request A Justification From The Adjuster

 If your first offer from the insurance company is remarkably low, don’t just reject it—request justification as to why it is so low.
 Again, the company is likely implementing a very low first offer as a negotiation tactic.
 Ask them for a specific list of reasons as to why it is so low.
 Then, write a response letter addressing each reason.
 They may have gotten some of the facts about your case wrong, and if your response is good enough, they may even make a higher offer before you’ve given a counteroffer.
 This will most likely be a long process, so be patient.
 Have your personal injury lawyer assist you in writing the best response possible.